tlricherson/Data-Conversations/1-Data Stories.md

 * [Kim Rees](https://twitter.com/krees) at Periscopic led this project on visualizing [gun deaths in terms of the number of years of lives stolen](http://guns.periscopic.com/).
 While not an official data story, her project on [touching data](http://www.periscopic.com/news/touching-data) is also well worth consideration.
 * On Quartz, they look at the fact that [most women are reading self-help books by men](https://qz.com/1106341/most-women-reading-self-help-books-are-getting-advice-from-men/) and why this matters.
 * [The Quantified Selfie](http://quantifiedselfie.us/) publishes stories that explore "identity through data."
 What does our inbox, our music choices, or our online community say about us?
 [Trina Chiasson](https://twitter.com/trinachi) spoke about a related topic in this 2016 Tapestry short story, [The Rise of the Data Selfie](https://www.youtube.com/watch?v=sK4RDO3wPCg).
+* Visit [Rock 'n Poll](http://rocknpoll.graphics/) to learn more about why polling results should be taken with a grain of salt.

 ## Bunny trails ##